 Abraham is transformed by each encounter with God.

-Fast-forwarding to Genesis 22 shows us that Abraham thrusts the roots of his trust ever deeper in the soil of God’s faithfulness.
+Fast-forwarding to Genesis 22 shows us that Abraham thrusts the roots of his trust ever deeper into the soil of God’s faithfulness.

-With Abraham as a model, develop appreciation for the God who loves you, and uses all things (including the times of disorientation and discomfort) for your good as he conforms you to the likeness of his Son, Jesus Christ (Romans 8:28-29).
+With Abraham as a model, grow in your appreciation for the God who loves you, and uses all things (including the times of disorientation and discomfort) for your good as he conforms you to the likeness of his Son, Jesus Christ (Romans 8:28-29).

 What can you add?

 Click to listen to the audio version (9:47)

 FORWARD TO the next post in this series

 Photo credit: Steven Christenson via Visual hunt / CC BY-NC-ND